gmelika/slate/source/index.html.md

 }
 ```

-This api is used to add a payment method to the account.
+To add a payment method to the account.
+The payment method will be used when buying and selling currency.
 Currently, this api only supports "ach" as a payment type.

 ### Payment Status

-Statys | Description
+Status | Description
 ---------  | -----------
-pending|payment method requires verification. use the [payment verification](#verify-payment-method) api to finish adding the payment method
+pending|payment method requires verification.
+User will get 2 deposits in their account and need to provide the amounts to activate the account.
+Use the [payment verification](#verify-payment-method) api to finish adding the payment method
 active|payment method is ready to be used
+inactive|payment method is not valid and cannot be used

 ### HTTP Request